petevdp/share_notes/notes.md

 - simple room creation DONE
 - real time editing in rooms DONE

-- Define a service that gives us a ydoc instance for the application's room DONE
+- Define a service that gives us a ydoc instance for the application's room DONE, unused

 - load data from a gist DONE
 - load data from a gist on room creation from the client DONE
+- generalize query to work with non-user-owned gists

 - save back to gist
-- generalize query to work with non-user-owned gists
+  - retreive gist data for room
+  - get current user data on client side DONE
 - create new gist with room data

 - multiple editors per room DONE